Article written by CEMP's team

 A clinical laboratory is a space where clinical analysis is developed for researching, diagnosing and preventing health issues.

-As such, it represents a key piece for human health, providing a solution to a basic social need.
+As such, it represents a key constituent of human healthcare provision, suplying a solution to a basic social need.

 Thus, in a clinical laboratory context, human and animal biological samples are analyzed in order to research or diagnose a wide range of pathologies and to establish the most efficient treatments to eliminate them.